provena/provena/docs/provenance/overview/what-are-entities.md

 | :-------------------------------------------------------------------------------------------: |
 | <img src="../../assets/images/provenance/provenance-graph.png" alt="drawing" width="600"/> |

 Provenance graphs provide users with a way to explore, query and traverse lineage of entities like datasets to the parent activities and entities upstream.
-The RRAP M&DS IS provides tools for navigating provenance graphs.
+Provena provides tools for navigating provenance graphs.

 ## 2. What entity types are used in the Provena?